 For reference, we use HUD income requirements.
 The link explains each income level and what income range defines a household as very low, extremely low, low, and median/middle-income.
 We realize that this can be confusing, so please call us if you need our Housing Counselor to explain it to you.

-For our Homeownership Program and Affordable Rentals, simply fill out this online form.
+For our Homeownership Program, simply fill out this online form.
 That doesn’t complete the process (more paperwork will follow), but that’s your first step!

-If you'd rather not fill out an online form, click here to download a printable copy or click here to request a paper copy to be mailed to you.
+If you'd rather not fill out an online form, click here to request a paper copy be mailed to you.

 If you are sending correspondence to our Homeownership staff by postal mail, send to: ATTN: Pam Short, HDA, Inc., P.O.
 Box 7284, Hazard, KY 41702.

 You may also call our Housing Counselor at 606-436-0497, and she will assist you with filling out the form over the phone.
 Another option is to schedule an in-person visit to fill out any forms in our office.

 For Home Repair, you can request repairs by filling out this online form.
 It may take a few days for one of our Home Repair staff to contact you, but rest assured that they will.

-If you'd rather not fill out an online form, click here to download a printable copy or click here to request a paper copy to be mailed to you.
+If you'd rather not fill out an online form, click here to request a paper copy be sent to you by mail.